-BRUCE THORDARSON JOINS ICA AS ASSOCIATE DIRECTOR AND DIRECTOR OF DEVELOPMENT will be leadership of ICA development operations.
+BRUCE THORDARSON JOINS ICA AS ASSOCIATE DIRECTOR AND DIRECTOR OF DEVELOPMENT

 Mr. Bruce Thordarson, who has been the Executive Director of the Cooperative Union of Canada, CUC, since 1979, has joined the ICA, Geneva, as its new Associate Director and Director of Development from 1st November 1985.